Updated: August 23, 2023

 Data access requests such as these should be addressed to Data Controllers or Study Sponsors.

 LifeData may disclose personal information in order to carry out lawful processing activities.
-Usually, this involves the disclosure of information to a web hosting service such as Microsoft.
+Usually, this involves disclosure of information to a web hosting service such as Microsoft.
 LifeData may also share your information with payment processors who help us to process credit card transactions.
 Users may submit requests to limit any disclosure at any time through Data Controllers.
-LifeData maintains contracts with these third parties restricting their access, use and disclosure of Personal Data in compliance with the Privacy Shield Principles.
+LifeData maintains contracts with these third parties restricting their access, use and disclosure of Personal Data in compliance with the Data Privacy Framework Principles.

 5. Data Security and Safeguards